 Manitoba Opera’s 2021 Digital Emerging Artists Program is a four-week training intensive designed to provide vocal instruction, professional development, performance experience, and earning opportunities for young Canadian singers who are in the early stages of their careers.

 This program prepares participants for success as multi-platform performers capable of engaging audiences through digital media, as well as live performance.

-As social distancing advisories and travel regulations due to COVID-19 remained in place across Canada, the 2020 Digital Emerging Artists Program took place entirely in the digital realm.
-Practical instruction, workshops, and performance output occurred over digital platforms.
+The 2021 Digital Emerging Artists Program will take place entirely in the digital realm.
+Practical instruction, workshops, and performance output will occur over video conferencing platforms.

-During this four-week intensive, participants studied with a core faculty of four teaching artists (Tracy Dahl, Monica Huisman, Marion Newman, and John Tessier) who served as mentors throughout the program.
-Additional guest teaching artists provided group sessions on interpretation, language coaching, professional development, and more.
-Participants’ daily schedules were comprised of a combination of personal voice instruction, professional development sessions, rehearsal time, and content creation.
-Each participant left the program with a professionally filmed and recorded audition tape to be used to help launch the next phase of their career.
+During this four-week intensive, participants will study with a core faculty of four teaching artists (Tracy Dahl, Monica Huisman, Marion Newman, and John Tessier).
+The faculty will serve as mentors throughout the program, providing individual and tandem instruction and masterclasses for participants.
+Additional guest teaching artists will provide individual and group sessions on interpretation, language coaching, professional development, and more.
+Participants’ daily schedules are comprised of a combination of personal and group voice instruction, creative workshops, and professional development sessions.

 Each participant will be given four hours of studio time working with a professional crew to record a video project of their own design (examples from past projects have included audition videos and cinematic recital recordings).

 The Digital Emerging Artists Program runs from August 3 through August 27, 2021.
 The program schedule requires a heavy time commitment.
 Participants should expect to receive 15 hours of instruction each week, and should anticipate spending 3-5 hours daily on their own practice and preparation.